Skip to main content

 (4) The accommodation does not change or enhance a student's response as to what type of knowledge or skill is intended to be assessed, but it facilitates how the response is provided or accessed.

-(G) Any student with a disability who otherwise has completed an IEP program but has not received a diploma due to not having passed any required test may take any test required for graduation anytime it is administered in any district as set forth in section 3313.611 of the Revised Code.
+(F) Any student with a disability who otherwise has completed an IEP program but has not received a diploma due to not having passed any state test may take any test prescribed for high school graduation anytime it is administered in any district as set forth in section 3313.611 of the Revised Code.

 Supplemental Information